fabioiuri/thebroadreport-webapp/README.md

 ## TODOs

-- Show 4 articles in each row instead of 3
+- reduce bytesize of imgs